Ann0831/serendilang/docs/architecture.md

 ## 3.3 `call_wss/`

 Provides functions for creating and managing WebSocket connections, as well as sending signaling messages required during the call process.

+This module is a simplified version of the general `wss/` module described in Section 2.2.4.
+Unlike `wss/`, it does not utilize the virtual WebSocket abstraction (`createVirtualWss.js`),
+since each user can only participate in a single call session at a time.

+As a result, `call_wss/` is designed specifically for call-related communication,
+providing a more streamlined and focused WebSocket implementation for signaling during calls.

 ## 3.4 `rtc/`